Mic92/nix-build-uncached/README.md

 # ci-nix-build

-`nix-build` by default will re-build all packages, resulting in unnecessary downloads even if no package has been changed.
+`nix-build` by default will download already built packages, resulting in unnecessary downloads even if no package has been changed.
 Ci-nix-build will only build packages not yet in binary caches.

 ## USAGE